 INTRODUCTION:

 Solid tumors represent complex tissues composed of neoplastic cells and a large variety of stromal cells 1-4.
 Stromal fibroblasts, a.k.a. cancer-associated fibroblasts (CAF), are one of the prominent stromal cell populations in most types of solid tumors.
-They are critically involved in regulating tumor growth, stemness, metastasis, angiogenesis and drug resistance through secretion of soluble factors, synthesis of ECM and remodeling enzymes, such as fibronectin, collagen and matrix metalloproteases (MMPs), release of exosomes and direct heterotypic cell-cell interaction 5-11.
-Stromal fibroblasts also take part in determining cancer organ-specific metastasis by preselecting a subset of tumor clones from heterogeneous tumor cell populations in the primary lesion and fostering these selected clones to be primed for metastasis to a specific distant organ where its microenvironment is optimal for re-colonization of selected clones 12.
+They are critically involved in regulating tumor growth, stemness, metastasis, angiogenesis and drug resistance through production of growth factor, cytokines/chemokines, synthesis of ECM and remodeling enzymes, e.g. collagen, fibronectin, and matrix metalloproteases (MMPs), release of exosomes and via direct heterotypic cell-cell interaction 5-11.
+CAF also take part in determining cancer organ-specific metastasis by preselecting a subset of tumor clones from heterogeneous tumor cell populations in the primary lesion and fostering these selected clones to be primed for metastasis to a specific distant organ where its microenvironment is optimal for re-colonization of selected clones 12.
 Moreover, fibroblasts and their secreted products of soluble factors and ECM participate in the modulation of tumor angiogenesis 13, 14, anti-tumor immune response15, and are even Involved in drug resistance and tumor recurrence 16, 17.

-In vitro 3D tumor spheroid models have been developed and used in cancer research as an intermediate model between in vitro cancer cell cultures and in vivo tumor models.
-3D tumor spheroid models have gained popularity in cancer stem cell research, preclinical cancer research and drug screening, because these models reproduce some important features of real tumors, which are absent in traditional 2D monolayers18.
+In vitro 3D tumor spheroid models have been developed and used in cancer research as an intermediate model between in vitro cancer cell cultures and in vivo tumor models 18-21.
+3D tumor spheroid models have gained popularity in cancer stem cell research, preclinical cancer research and drug screening, because these models reproduce some important features of real tumors, which are absent in traditional 2D monolayers22.
 Many of existing 3D tumor spheroid models are solely constituted by tumor cells and lack the participation of tumor stromal cells.
 Such a circumstance often results in tumor spheroids having insufficient extracellular matrix deposition and absence of heterotypic cell–cell interactions.
 Conventional 3D spheroid formed exclusively by cancer cells and homotypic cell–cell adhesion may only partially mimic the in vivo conditions of tumor tissues.
-To overcome these limitations, incorporation of multiple types of stromal cells in 3D co-cultures have been proposed and several hetero-type 3D tumor spheroid models have been established 19-23.
-In addition, the embedding of monocellular and multicellular spheroid models in exogenous 3D matrices, such as natural hydrogels (Matrigel® and collagen I, mainly) or synthetic polymers (e.g., poly(ethylene glycol), poly(lactide-co-glycolide) and poly(N-isopropylacrylamide)), have been extensively used, creating a cell-supportive environment and reproducing the cell–matrix interactions 24, 25, endowing system with higher biological relevance 26.
+In an effort to overcome some of the limitations, investigators have proposed incorporation of multiple types of stromal cells in 3D co-cultures and developed several hetero-type 3D tumor spheroid models 23-27.
+In addition, investigators have employed exogenous 3D matrices, such as natural hydrogels or synthetic polymers (e.g., poly(ethylene glycol), poly(lactide-co-glycolide) and poly(N-isopropylacrylamide)) to embed monocellular and multicellular spheroid models, creating a cell-supportive environment and reproducing the cell–matrix interactions 28, 29, endowing system with higher biological relevance 30.
 However, incorporation of certain types of stromal cells, such as endothelial cells, in 3D co-cultures bring about additional complicity for an in vitro system and make it difficult to study heterotypic cell–cell interactions between two specific types of cells, for example, cancer cell–fibroblast interactions.
 Moreover, endothelial cells in real tissues don’t always directly interact with cancer cells and other stromal cells because there is a layer of basement membrane warped outside of capillaries, which prevent endothelial cells from direct interaction of cancer cells and other stromal cells.
 In those 3D spheroid models, incorporated endothelial cells don’t actually form the blood vessels, yet interact directly with cancer cells and other stromal cells which barely occurs in vivo.
 Similarly, exogenous matrices employed in some of 3D spheroid models are not identical to ECM in real tumor tissues in terms of structure and composition.
 All these artificial conditions may result in misleading data.